Laztef/frostbox/README.md

-# Glass container
+# FrostBox

-This is a simple widget to get a glass container, it is responsive and uses the size of the parent widget.
+This is a simple widget to get a frost container, it is responsive and uses the size of the parent widget.

 Only child param is required.